Chainflow/solana-mission-control/docs/metric-cal.md

     Epoch Difference: Epoch Difference is calulated by subtracting validator's epoch from network's epoch.

-    Validator status: If the valiadtor is a non-deliquent and Epochvoteaccount is true and active stake is non-zero then validator is **voting**, otherwise considered as **jailed**.
+    Validator status: If the valiadtor is a non-deliquent and Epochvoteaccount is true and active stake is non-zero then validator is **voting**, otherwise considered as **delinquent**.
 Will be getting epochvoteaccount and activestake by calling the method `getVoteAccounts`.

     Solana Current slot height: Returns the current slot the node is processing, calculated by calling method `getSlot`.